Preliminary Development Advice

 Introducing Council’s Development Advisory Services

-The development process can be confusing for first time applicants, so before preparing development documentation, it is advised that you discuss your proposal with a Development Advisory Services (DAS) Officer.
-Council’s dedicated DAS team provide general planning advice, including requirements for lodging a DA, and can help by explaining the Development Application (DA) process, including:
+The development process can be confusing for first time applicants.
+So before preparing development documentation, it is advised that you discuss your proposal with a Development Advisory Services (DAS) Officer.
+Council’s dedicated DAS team provide general planning advice, including requirements for lodging a Development Application (DA), and explaining the DA process, including:

 - the planning controls and policies that affect your property;